 Nate Gibbons, CLFP

-Nate is the Chief Operating Officer at Innovation Finance and is responsible for overseeing the operational strategy of the company.
-With an emphasis on emerging technologies and automation, his energy is focused on operational design that results in dramatic improvements to the customer experience.
+Nate is the Chief Operating Officer for Innovation Finance and is focused on leveraging automation to improve the customer experience.

 Phone: 585-207-0114 | Email: email@example.com